The Ten Strongest Sources of Negotiation Power

 Great negotiators know how to shift power from the other party back to them.
 Performing a power analysis before each negotiation is critical to developing an effective strategy.

-It’s a huge mistake to not know both side’s power and getting it right positions you well to negotiate great deals.
-Below are 10 key sources of power have the most impact on leverage for either party.
+It’s a huge mistake to not know both side’s power, and getting it right positions you well to negotiate great deals.
+Below are 10 key sources of power that have the most impact on leverage for either party.

 1. Having a Strong Alternative

-In fact, there is probably no bigger source of power and leverage in a negotiation than have a great alternative opportunity to go after, if the current deal falls apart.
+In fact, there is probably no bigger source of power and leverage than having a great alternative. opportunity to go after, if the current deal falls apart.

-For example if you need IT services and you have several qualified vendors to choose from, this gives you tremendous power over the other party and they will likely make concessions more readily to get your business.
+For example, if you need IT services and you have several qualified vendors to choose from, this gives you tremendous power over the other party.
+They will likely make concessions more readily to get your business.